AlicjaBonder/VeterinaryClinic/README.md

 # VeterinaryClinic
-Final Project form bootcamp programming Coderslab Using technology: Spring, Hibernate, AJAX,JSON.
+Final Project form bootcamp programming Coderslab Using technology: Spring, Hibernate, AJAX,JSON, JavaScript, JSP.

 This application was create to managment Veterinary clinic.
 Basic functionality: user can registration an account, logged to to own account and make an appointment.Also user has access to preview of documentation of the visit.